(By Hella Ahmed) We can talk about happiness, even though some sweet song says that “happiness does not exist”.

 There is benevolence, when we forgive ourselves for having forgotten to be vigilant, for having suffered so much, for having been abused and traumatized.
 There is deep conviction that all is not lost when you have almost capsized but you survived.

 There are childhood memories even though you have lost loved ones.
-There are tears of joy when you realize a friend is a real one.
+There are tears of joy when you realize that a friend is a real one.
 You have to give, give and take, because nothing is eternal and nothing makes sense if it’s only suffering and wandering.

 There is bad faith that destroys self-esteem and then those thought trips that can take you away from the sadness of having been forgotten.
 There are journeys that lead you to yourself, and somewhere else, where you can marvel, meet eyes and connect.